Helpline (951) 686-HELP

 Download your free mental wellness kit

-Get Your Kit Here*The physical mental wellness kits are sold out.
-The journal and tip cards have been digitized and are available for anyone to download, see below.
+The digitized journal and tip cards are conveniently available for anyone to download, see below.

 Avoid Burnout

-Establish boundaries – Whether it be at work or home, it’s important to give ourselves permission to create boundaries.
+• Establish boundaries – boundaries can clearly communicate personal needs (e.g. time, space, beliefs) and help others understand how to respect you and your needs.
+Whether it be at work or home, it’s important to give ourselves permission to create boundaries.

 Stay Active